-3. A PRE-ARRANGED absence is one approved by the school administration in advance of the absence.
+Pre-arranged absence is one approved by the school administration in advance of the absence.
 A pre-arranged absence form needs to be signed by the student's classroom teacher, signed by the parent(s), and approved by the principal.
 These forms may be picked up in the office.
 Assignments may not be given in advance.
 Students will be granted time upon their return to school equal to the number of days missed to complete make-up work.
 PARENTS ARE STRONGLY ENCOURAGED TO TAKE VACATIONS DURING THE REGULARLY SCHEDULED SCHOOL VACATION TIME.
-Excused absences for vacations will be limited to 5 days per semester.
+Pre-arranged absences for vacations will be limited to 5 days per semester.
 It is not possible to re-create lessons and activities missed.
 The missed assignment(s) must be submitted by the deadline.
-One day for each day absent plus one additional day is allowed to complete makeup work.
-If the above stated conditions are met, all work completed within the time allotment will be graded and recorded.
-Failure to meet these conditions will result in the absence being treated as an unexcused absence.
+One day for each day absent plus one additional day is allowed to complete homework after the absence.